kevinduh/sockeye-recipes/README.md

 # sockeye-recipes
 Training scripts and recipes for the Sockeye Neural Machine Translation (NMT) toolkit
 - The original Sockeye codebase is at [AWS Labs](https://github.com/awslabs/sockeye)
-- This version is based off [a stable fork](https://github.com/kevinduh/sockeye)
+- This version is based off [a stable fork](https://github.com/kevinduh/sockeye).
+The current sockeye version that sockeye-recipes is built on is: 1.16.2.

 This package contains scripts that makes it easy to run NMT experiments.
 The way to use this package is to specify settings in a file like "hyperparams.txt",